Click to grab your free copy of our Garden Tools Cheat Sheet!

 8. Kakai Pumpkin

-Mostly harvested and produced in Japan, the Kakai pumpkin is a personal favorite in the region.
+Mostly harvested and produced in Japan, the Kakai pumpkin is a favorite in the region.
 The pumpkin has a tinge of the color gray and comes with orange ribbing and stripes.
-The size ranges from 5 to 8 pounds and is consistent with the kind of expectations that the Japanese have from it.

-The Kakai Pumpkin has a good curve, and it can be used within the kitchen for edible purposes.
-While the Kakai itself isn’t a good choice for eating, it is popular because of its blue hull-less seeds.
+While the Kakai isn't a good choice for eating, it is popular because of its blue hull-less seeds.
 The blue seeds can be roasted and enjoyed for both nutrition and taste.

 Click here to buy them on Amazon.